Orca (dog): Awards and recognition

-Orca has been honoured for his bravery and ingenuity several times; In 2003 he won the Pro Dogs Silver Medal for life saving and the first ever Wag and Bone Show "Woman's Best Friend" award.
 In July 2004 Orca became one of the first assistance dogs in the country to be paid an allowance as if he were a human assistant.
 In 2006 he was awarded the PDSA Gold Medal, the highest award for a non-military dog and the animal equivalent of the George Cross.
 Orca has been on television many times, including Test Your Pet, Dogs with Jobs and Sunday Style.
-He has 'released the balls' on the UK National Lottery.
-He has been in many magazines and newspapers and currently appears in a book Hearts, Minds and Paws by Nina Bondarenko in the chapter on "Canine Superheroes".